nikeedev/playlib/README.md

 --->
 ### License:

 **This project is licensed with the MIT LICENSE.
-Please follow additional info about it, at LICENSE file.**
+Additional info about license and the rules are at LICENSE file.**